OL 440 ONLINE CERTIFICATE

 A Module of 8 Courses

-A diploma program of online field courses integrating community-based adaptation to climate change, disaster risk reduction, and rural development.
+A Certificate program of online field courses integrating community-based adaptation to climate change, disaster risk reduction, and rural development.

 These courses begin by introducing basic climate change concepts, participatory disaster preparedness, and mainstreaming them with rural development—and develop as participants identify local community vulnerabilities, identify risks and hazards, investigate appropriate solutions, design participatory M&E plans, develop full projects, launch and manage them.

-To earn a diploma in Integrated CBA, DRR and Rural Development, you must complete four required, sequential foundation courses, then select four elective courses of your choice for a total of eight courses.
-Each course is two months long and this diploma can be completed within a 12 month period.
-With a wide variety of electives, you are able to tailor the diploma program to meet your needs and interests.
+To earn a Certificate in Integrated CBA, DRR and Rural Development, you must complete four required, sequential foundation courses (Certificate 340), then select four elective courses of your choice for a total of eight courses.
+Each course is two months long and this Certificate can be completed within a 12 month period.
+With a wide variety of electives, you are able to tailor the Certificate program to meet your needs and interests.

-The diploma program will provide you with the skills, tools, and methods to meet today's challenges and to take on such positions as program director, project coordinator, climate officer, CBA consultant, DRR consultant, funder, and field implementor—with community-based organizations, with governmental and with nongovernmental organizations.
-You will benefit from access to development experts, a broad range of resources and—the valuable diploma once the program is completed.
+The Certificate program will provide you with the skills, tools, and methods to meet today’s challenges and to take on such positions as program director, project coordinator, climate officer, CBA consultant, DRR consultant, funder, and field implementer—with community-based organizations, with governmental and with nongovernmental organizations.
+You will benefit from access to development experts, a broad range of resources and—the valuable Certificate once the program is completed.

 Students with a DRR focus have participated in our courses developing humanitarian projects involving: potable water, health facilities, primary schooling, health & hygiene, sanitation, gender, security, food aid, food security, adult literacy, vocational training, income generation, home gardens, agriculture and animal husbandry—in—Afghanistan, China, Darfur, Ethiopia, Haiti, Iraq, Kenya, Mongolia, Nigeria, Pakistan, Somalia, South Sudan, Turkey and Uganda.